qgraf

 • Programming language(s): Fortran 2008 (starting with qgraf-3.5), Fortran 77 (for earlier versions).

-Binaries/executables are not distributed, the program has to be compiled and linked.
-Employing GNU Fortran for that task should be straightforward (see eg file qgraf-3.6.7.pdf).
-There are binary/executable versions of GFortran for several operating systems, as described in the GFortranBinaries webpage.
+Executables/binaries are not distributed, the program has to be compiled and linked.
+Employing GNU Fortran for that task should be straightforward, see eg the latest documentation.
+There are executable/binary versions of GFortran for several operating systems, as described in the GFortranBinaries webpage.

 • The features added in the last two versions include (eg):